-For those students who wish to become future leaders in medical education, pursuing the MET will provide the opportunity to receive advanced training, conduct a mentored medical education project, and connect with medical education leaders institutionally and nationally.
-The MET is led by H. Barrett Fromme MD, MHPE, Assistant Professor of Pediatrics and Associate Program Director of Pediatrics Residency and Jeanne Farnan, MD, MHPE Assistant Professor of Medicine and Course Director, Clinical Skills.
+For those students who wish to become future leaders in medical education, pursuing the Medical Education Track will provide the opportunity to receive advanced training, conduct a mentored medical education project, and connect with medical education leaders institutionally and nationally.

 Core Components of the Medical Education Scholarship Track:

 As a component of the Scholarship and Discovery curriculum, students in the Medical Education Track are able to enroll in a Medical Education elective during the spring quarter of their first year.
 The elective will introduce key concepts, career opportunities and roles, and venues for scholarship in medical education.

 - Advanced Training in Medical Education